thiervoj/Slidemanager/README.md

 - 🔍  `getIndex` : gets the current index
 - 👈  `prev` : goes to the previous slide
 - 👉  `next` : goes to the next slide
-- 🚗  `goTo(index, skipAnims)` : goes to the specified index, you can choose to skip the animations (details in the Callback part below)
+- 🚗  `goTo(index, data)` : goes to the specified index, you can pass data which can be recovered in the callback
 - 🚦  `pause` / `resume` : pauses/resumes the automatic sliding
 - 👌  `done` : call this function when your animations are over